burningciphers/fail2shutdown/README.md

 ## Installing and Running

+#.
 As root:

 ```
 root@bcbox:~$ git clone https://github.com/burningciphers/fail2shutdown
 ```

+#.
+Open fail2shutdown and set the values for MAX_ATTEMPTS and DURATIONS.

-Add to root's crontab
+#.
+Add the script to root's crontab.

 ```
 root@bcbox:~# crontab -l